 There are key decision points at the respective Conference of Parties to the UN Framework Convention on Climate Change (UNFCCC) (i.e., COP26) and the Convention on Biological Diversity (i.e., COP15), that provide vital opportunities for making commitments and developing mechanisms for their implementation.
-Ensuring that decisions at these COPs are ambitious enough to halt dangerous climate change and biodiversity loss, and that they are implemented, is critical to securing a positive outcome for coral reefs, as for almost all other ecosystems on the planet.
+It is critical to ensure that decisions at these COPs are ambitious enough to halt dangerous climate change and biodiversity loss, and that they are implemented, to secure a positive outcome for coral reefs, as for almost all other ecosystems on the planet.
 The time for action is now.